Light fixture circuit overload

 What causes a light fixture circuit overload?

-A light fixture circuit overload is typically caused by too many lights or devices being connected to the same circuit, which exceeds the circuit's capacity.
+A light fixture circuit overload is typically caused by too many fixtures or devices connected to the same circuit, or a short circuit in the wiring.

 Connect with certified professionals in your area